dubstep-warrior/BJL/README.md

 Cross-chain transfer of assets.
  - Users will be able to transfer crypto assets between blockchains and have access to purchasing services across different blockchains.
- - While our solution only supports transactions between Ethereum and Solana, this can be easily extendable to other blockchains such as the Binance Smartchain.
+ - While our solution only supports transactions between Ethereum and Binance Smartchain, this can be easily extendable to other blockchains such as Solana.

 Cross-chain payment.
  - Developers building decentralized applications will be able to make use of our solution to conduct cross-chain transactions, expanding their user base to other blockchains.
 Abstracting the conversion process from the user, the user only has to click the purchase button in the decentralized application.